 Dylan comes inside.
 “What’s the problem?
 You’re making this a lot harder than it is.”
 He bats the unit a couple times, expands the accordion wings.
 “There.
 Screw it in.
 Done.”

 “He wants to go,” Rich says.
 “You need to let him go.”

 Dylan walks outside, eager to get to his car.

 “I’m glad you went in there,” Dad says, loudly enough for me to hear.

-And that’s the old pattern: Mom ropes son into helping on a simple job, Mom—seeking perfection—stretches a five-minute task into fifteen, Dad gets involved and we get a fraught situation leaving Son disgusted and anxious to exit.
+And that’s the old pattern: Mom ropes son into helping on a simple job; Mom—seeking perfection—stretches a five-minute task into fifteen.
+Dad gets involved and the situation turns fraught, leaving Son disgusted and anxious to exit.

 Dylan gives me a quick hug.
 “Bye.”

 “Sorry I delayed you,” I say, but I’m not really sorry.